TL;DR

 [Element a at 0x1eaed41c220]

-- .attrib will return a dictionary {‘href’: ‘/wiki/Iron_Man_(2008_film)’, ‘title’: ‘Iron Man (2008 film)’}.
+.text will return the text that contains.
+Like elements[0].text will return Iron Man.attribwill return a dictionary {‘href’: ‘/wiki/Iron_Man_(2008_film)’, ‘title’: ‘Iron Man (2008 film)’}.
 This will provide you with the href tag which is actually the link and that is what we need.
 We also get the title of the movie.

-But since we only need href tag value so we will do this
+But since we only need the href tag value, we will do this

 elements[0].attrib[‘href’]